hl7au/au-fhir-core/input/pagecontent/sex-and-gender.md

 ~~~

-### Gender Identity (GI)
+### Gender Identity

-<p class="stu-note">Must Support and Obligations for the <a href="http://hl7.org/fhir/StructureDefinition/individual-genderIdentity">Individual Gender Identity</a> extension are requirements for future consideration.</p>

-AU Core supports representation and exchange of the Gender Identity data element (as defined in the [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)) and aligned to [Australian Bureau of Statics Standard for Sex, Gender, Variations of Sex Characteristics and Sexual Orientation Variables, 2020](https://www.abs.gov.au/statistics/standards/standard-sex-gender-variations-sex-characteristics-and-sexual-orientation-variables/latest-release#gender) in:
+AU Core supports representation and exchange of the Gender Identity (GI) data element (as defined in the [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)) and aligned to [Australian Bureau of Statics Standard for Sex, Gender, Variations of Sex Characteristics and Sexual Orientation Variables, 2020](https://www.abs.gov.au/statistics/standards/standard-sex-gender-variations-sex-characteristics-and-sexual-orientation-variables/latest-release#gender) in:
 - [AU Core Patient](StructureDefinition-au-core-patient.html)

 Gender Identity is represented with the [Individual Gender Identity](http://hl7.org/fhir/StructureDefinition/individual-genderIdentity) extension.
 In AU Core, the [Individual Gender Identity](http://hl7.org/fhir/StructureDefinition/individual-genderIdentity) extension is a *Must Support* data element, and the value element of the extension is constrained to be [Gender Identity Response](https://healthterminologies.gov.au/fhir/ValueSet/gender-identity-response-1) ([extensible](http://hl7.org/fhir/R4/terminologies.html#extensible)).
-See [AU Base Sex and Gender](https://build.fhir.org/ig/hl7au/au-fhir-base/sexgender.html#gender-identity-gi) for further guidance.

 When populating the value element of the [Individual Gender Identity](http://hl7.org/fhir/StructureDefinition/individual-genderIdentity) extension:
   - *Man or male* may be represented by sending the SNOMED CT code 446151000124109\|Identifies as male gender\|